Sayarh-Salem/Parksystem/README.md

 Functionality
 The Parking Garage Simulation Program has the following functionalities:

-*Ability to add and remove vehicles (cars and motorcycles) with unique ID (license plate) *Parking space assignment for vehicles entering the garage *Rejecting vehicles if there are no available parking spaces *Ability to query the position of a specific vehicle (floor and parking space) *Query the number of available parking spaces
+* Ability to add and remove vehicles (cars and motorcycles) with unique ID (license plate)
+* Parking space assignment for vehicles entering the garage
+* Rejecting vehicles if there are no available parking spaces
+* Ability to query the position of a specific vehicle (floor and parking space)
+* Query the number of available parking spaces

+Please note that the username for the login is "username" and the password is "password123".